 - In the console tree, under the top level of the domain, right-click and create a new policy and title it Securly Certificate.

 - Double-click Group Policy Objects in the domain containing the Securly Certificate Group Policy object (GPO) that you want to edit.

 - In the Group Policy Management Console (GPMC), go to "Computer Configuration > Windows Settings > Security Settings > Public Key Policies".

-- Right-click the Trusted Root Certification Authorities store.
+- Right-click on the Trusted Root Certification Authorities store.

-- Click Import and follow the steps in the Certificate Import Wizard to import the downloaded certificate.
+- Click on "Import" and follow the steps in the Certificate Import Wizard to import the downloaded certificate.